News

 Our Transylvanian guide (with whom I explored Romania extensively) and I have designed a journey that will take us to the best local haunts: medieval castles with gruesome history, torture chambers, moody cemeteries, all contrasted with one of the most beautiful times of year to visit Romania which will be glowing in autumn colours.

-And Christopher Campbell, professional photographer (Chatelaine, Food Network, HarperCollins), will be guiding you during our escapades to capture photos of a lifetime, whether you’re using a mobile device, point & shoot, or a DSLR with multiple lenses.
-Plus he’ll be providing you (throughout the expedition and when you get back home) with digital images of your adventures.
+We will also be guiding you during our escapades to capture photos of a lifetime, whether you’re using a mobile device, point & shoot, or a DSLR with multiple lenses.
+Plus we’ll be providing you (throughout the expedition and when you get back home) with digital images of your adventures.

 Keep scrolling for itinerary, prices, inclusions, and hosts’ bios.